Perch-01/Ping-Pong-Game/README.md

 # Ping-Pong-Game
 This is a super simple ping-pong game using python.
-2 players use the same kleyboard to control their pads and hit the ball back to one another.
+2 players use the same keyboard to control their pads and hit the ball back to one another.
 Also the speed of the game increases as players keep going!

 Here are the controls and rules to the game
 - Left pad is controlled using the "w" key to go up and the "s" key to go down